tahaafzal5/the-rust-programming-language/Notes.md

 ### A Shortcut for Propagating Errors: The ?
 Operator
 * Propagating errors is so common in Rust that Rust provides the question mark operator `?` to make this easier.
 * The `?` placed after a `Result` value is defined to work in almost the same way as the `match` expressions.
-  * If the value of the `Result` is an O`k, the value inside the `Ok` will get returned from this expression, and the program will continue.
+  * If the value of the `Result` is an `Ok`, the value inside the `Ok` will get returned from this expression, and the program will continue.
   * If the value is an `Err`, the `Err` will be returned from the whole function as if we had used the return keyword so the error value gets propagated to the calling code.
 * There is a difference between what the `match` expression does and what the `?` operator does:
   * Error values that have the `?` operator called on them go through the `from` function, defined in the `From` trait in the standard library, which is used to convert values from one type into another.